 It was wonderful to see the people of Boston come together again yesterday on the anniversary of the Boston bombing.
 What a great city.
 I’m a little prejudiced of course because I grew up in the suburbs and lived in Back Bay for a few years after college.
 When you’re young and single, there’s no better place to live.
 Along with fabulous colleges, great museums, world-class restaurants, and of course all that history waiting around every corner, it’s a unique and exciting place.

-view from a hotel window.
+I wanted to share this photo with those who may not have been to Boston yet.
+It’s a nice panoramic view from a hotel window.
 Those of you who love Fenway Park will recognize it near the top center of the image.

 I’ll be back to chat some more on Marathon Monday.
 Meanwhile, let’s all keep the families touched by last year’s tragedy in mind and remember, as well, all the good and kind people from Boston and beyond who went out of their way to help them.
 This year’s marathon promises to be bigger and better than ever — Boston Strong, indeed.